 With more and more people contributing to open source projects, efficient version control is key to avoiding confusion and delivering the best (and the most recent) version to the users.

-Virtual teams with globally distributed members have rapidly become the way WordPress development is done these days, with proper version control and code access processes being vital to the operation of the team.
-With the launch of different Git platforms such as GitHub and BitBucket, the WordPress development workflow has become a lot easier.
+Globally distributed teams have rapidly become how WordPress development is these days, with proper version control and code access processes vital to the team’s operation.
+With the launch of different Git platforms such as GitHub and BitBucket, the WordPress development workflow has become much easier.

 After receiving a lot of queries from the users, I’ve decided to create this ultimate WordPress GitHub guide that will help you systematically manage your WordPress projects.